jaredabw/aura/README.md

 # Aura Bot

 Aura is a Discord bot that turns your reactions into aura points.
 Every reaction someone receives gains or loses aura, letting your community reward positivity or punish embarrassing moments.
 Track it all with a live leaderboard and manage everything with a few simple commands.
 Perfect for fostering interaction in your server!
+Add the bot [here](https://discord.com/oauth2/authorize?client_id=1356113401071407345)!

 ### FEATURES
 🏆 Live Leaderboard – Watch as members climb the aura ranks in real-time.